rfong/sustenance/food/granola.md

 - 1/4 cup flaxmeal (5.7 mg iron per 100g)

 wets:
-- 1/2 cup coconut oil
+- 2/3 cup coconut oil
-- 1/2 cup honey/sugar/syrup
+- 1/3 cup honey/sugar/syrup
 - 1 tsp vanilla extract

 This yields 2.5 quarts of granola, at 53 mg iron per batch.
 Each batch lasts me 7 days because I am a big eater, which comes out to 7.8 mg per serving.
 YMMV if you have a normal appetite.

 Cost: ~$9.30/batch.
 More expensive but still a lot cheaper than store granola, or the cost of anemia.

+## Other tasty variants I have improvised while out of the usual ingredients
+- Iron granola with walnuts instead of cashews, plus goji berries.
+Forgot the almond flour and let it cool for longer, and it still formed chunks.